Don't Be a Slow Learner. Heb 5:1-14

 The priesthood of Jesus Christ: Heb 5:1-6.

 The emphasis in this chapter is the priesthood of Jesus Christ.
 Christ is the qualified High Priest.
 He is also the superior High Priest in that His priesthood is eternal unlike Aaron’s high priesthood.
 Having made purification of our sins by His death, He became our merciful and faithful High Priest forever (4:15, 16).
 The Old Testament sacrificial system was initiated by God.
-They were pointing forward to the ultimate sacrifice fulfilled in Christ Jesus.
+They were pointing forward to the ultimate sacrifice of Jesus Christ.
 They teach that forgiveness of sin is costly and without shedding of blood there is no forgiveness of sin.
 Christ was appointed to be the High Priest according to the will of God (5:5-6).
 The author explains the qualities and the job description of the high priest here.
-He was chosen from people of Israel to represent them before God and was divinely appointed to offer gifts and sacrifices for sins.
+He was chosen from people of Israel to represent them before God.
+He was divinely appointed to offer gifts and sacrifices for sins.
 He must have three qualifications to mediate between God and man.
 He must be God.
 Secondly he must be human.
 Thirdly he must be able to show compassion to those who come to him.
 He should be able to deal with them gently, understanding their weaknesses.
 Jesus met all these three criteria.
 Being human, Old Testament high priest had to offer sacrifice for himself as well as for the people (Leviticus 16).
 Those who willfully took this office suffered dire consequences (Numbers 16:31-35; 1 Sam 13:9-11).
 Christ was divinely appointed to be our High Priest (5:5-6).
 Here the author quotes Psalm 2:7 and Psalm 110:4.
 These references show the Son-ship and the priesthood of Jesus Christ.
-The eternal Son of God became a genuine human to become our high priest.
+The eternal Son of God became a genuine human to become our great high priest.
 His priesthood is after the order of Melchizedek (Genesis 14).
 The writer shows that in Jesus Christ we have the kingly rule and priestly function.
 As Son, He fulfilled Father's will on the cross.
 He was without sin yet He died as a sacrifice to take away our sins (9:28).
 Someone has said that the glory of the risen Savior finds its source in the will and purpose of God.
 Father planned salvation, Son procured it and Holy Spirit applies it in those who trust Christ.
 Christ is both king and priest forever.
-Old Testament sacrificial system was only a shadow and Christ's sacrifice is the reality.
+Old Testament sacrificial system was only a shadow of good thing to come.
+Christ's sacrifice is the reality.
 Christ's priesthood abides forever.
 So Christ's priesthood is indeed superior to the priesthood of Aaron.

 Christ intercedes for us.
 Heb 5:7-10.